 - After each round, I rotated each paper to new group.
 See the directions I gave each group and images from my class below.

-Three Levels Below Transfer (High-beginning/Low-Advanced)
+Three Levels Below Transfer (High-beginning/Low-Intermediate)

 In our first accelerated academic level, we’re reading the book Seedfolks by Paul Fleischman.
 Although it’s a short book, each chapter is packed with idioms and expressions that can make it challenging for students to understand.

 After reading a particularly difficult chapter, I selected sentences that I knew would be hard for for my students.
 I wrote them on the whiteboards around the room (poster paper would also work if you don’t have a lot of whiteboard space).
 I then had groups of three go around to read, discuss, and write notes about each sentences.

 As students went around, they were able to work together to better understand each sentence, and they got conversation practice at the same time.
 My students seemed to enjoy the activity.